+Odoo is a versatile service which offers hundreds of integrated business apps, covering areas including website building, ecommerce, sales, marketing, inventory, accounting, helpdesk and more.
 That's not as intimidating as it sounds.
-Individuals, as well as businesses, can sign up for single apps alone, and ignore everything else.
+Individuals, as well as businesses, can sign up for just a handful of apps, and ignore everything else.
 In this review we're going to focus on Odoo's website builder and a small number of related features, including the Odoo blog.

 Odoo initially opens and displays your website as an active preview, rather than in the editor, and that's probably a good choice.
 Instead of being immediately confronted with cluttered and widget-packed sidebars, the bulk of the screen is available for viewing your site, and you can click page links or switch between mobile and desktop views with a click.

 Click on the Edit button, click in an area where you'd like to add content, and start typing.
 The sidebar on the right allows you to add content blocks.
 These start with basic page structures, including titles, banners, various arrangements of text columns and images, and more.
 But you also have additional specific and complex blocks at your disposal, such as Pricelist, and Call to Action.

 Whichever blocks you choose can be dragged and dropped onto the page as required, then moved as necessary.
 You can only place them in approved areas of the page, but the editor highlights these as you drag the block, so it's easy to see what you can do.

 Click on a block or an object within it to activate the sidebar’s Style tab.
 You’re given a vast amount of customisation options from this menu, as well as from the Option tab, which can help you turn a generic placeholder into something unique.